SocAIty/face2face/README.md

 ## Disclaimer

-I'm not responsible of any misuse of the repository.
-Face swapping is a powerful technology that can be used for good and bad.
+The author is not responsible of any misuse of the repository.
+Face swapping is a powerful technology that can be used for good and bad purposes.
 Please use it responsibly and do not harm others.
 Do not publish any images without the consent of the people in the images.
 The credits for face swapping technology go to the great Insightface Team thank you [insightface.ai](https://insightface.ai/).
-This projects uses their pretrained models and code.
+This project uses their pretrained models and parts of their code.
 Special thanks goes to their work around [ROOP](https://github.com/s0md3v/sd-webui-roop).
-Some parts of the code stem from the ROOP repository.

-I do not claim any authorship for this repository.
-My contribution was simply wrapping the code into a REST Api.
+The author does not claim authorship for this repository.
+The authors contribution was to provide a convenient API and service around the face swapping.

 # Contribute